top of page

 Remind staff that the one-to-one check-in is about them and their performance.
 It’s their time to shine.

 Also, this format shouldn’t result in a “report out” of bullet points, but rather some dialogue.
-Here are questions to ask that align to each of the above sections:
+Here are questions to ask your direct report that align to each of the above sections:

 Successes and Progress Achieved